-- <labels>, array-like of integer with shape (n_samples,), required field, arbitrary domainspecific stratification of the data to be used to draw the splits. - , integer, optional field, number of samples to leave out in the test split.
+- <labels>, list of integers, (n_samples,), required field, arbitrary domain-specific stratification of the data to be used to draw the splits. - <n_groups>, integer, optional field, number of samples to leave out in the test split.

-17.5.14.9 ShuffleSplit
+15.5.15.9 ShuffleSplit